How to Make a Natural DIY Dry Shampoo

 What if you could extend your favorite hair-dos?
 I am not talking about letting your hair get greasy because it's not washed.

 I am talking about dry shampoo.
 Dry shampoo is a powder that cleans without water.
-The bonus: you can extend your favorite hair-do another day or two.
+As a bonus, you can extend your favorite hair-do another day or two.
 And even better, it's so easy to make.

 It takes less than five minutes!
-It is very inexpensive, and you may already have all of the ingredients right in your kitchen!
+It is very inexpensive, and you may already have all the ingredients in your kitchen!

-For Light Hair - (Blondes) Use 1/4 cup Cornstarch 3 to 5 drops Essential Oil
+- 3 to 5 drops of Essential Oil

 For Dark Hair - (Brunettes)